FASTER: Rethinking Real-Time Flow VLAs: Conclusion

 \section{Conclusion}

 In this paper, we revisit reaction capability in action chunking VLA policies and identify the constant timestep schedule in flow-based VLAs as a key bottleneck of real-time responsiveness.
 We propose FASTER, which leverages a Horizon-Aware Schedule to adaptively accelerate action sampling.
 It enables single-step generation of the immediate action, without compromising overall trajectory quality.
 Capitalizing on a streaming client-server interface with early stopping, FASTER jointly reduces TTFA and speeds up closed-loop control.
 Real-robot experiments confirm that FASTER offers a robust, general, and plug-and-play path toward real-time embodied intelligence, particularly on edge devices.
-While highly aggressive action sampling may marginally impact long-horizon accuracy in simulation, it establishes a better trade-off in robotic manipulation.